HoneyGt/alx-low_level_programming/README.md

-This is a repository on C programming language
+This repository contains programs written for the low-level programming and algorithm track at ALX.